khaldoun-xyz/standard/docs/plan.md

   Lugha allows us to evaluate the language competences of our members in a highly automated fashion.

+### Stage 2: Help health insurers cut their spending

+The German healthcare system has an expense problem, especially in private health insurance.
+Thus, we need a) big automation programmes and b) big service-reduction programmes.

+There are at least 3 kinds of rejections that private health insurers want to realise:

+- charlatan invoices: obviously bad practices
+- pre-authorisation
+- excessive invoices: bad practices but muddled because physicians can argue it is necessary

+On the one hand, private health insurers want to improve their rejection practices.
+And on the other hand, customers benefit from knowledge about rejections they'll likely incur.

+As a first step, we will develop an AI with knowledge of the Gebührenordnung für Ärzte that customers can use to see likely rejections on their physician's price quotes (Kostenvoranschlag).
+With this AI, we will approach private health insurers to help them improve their rejection activities.

-### Stage 2: Develop operating system (OS) for healthcare organisations
+### Stage 3: Develop an operating system (OS) for healthcare organisations

 Our strategy is to a) develop an open-source toolbox for automation & orchestration and to b) combine these tools into an automation-first operating system (OS).

 Core building blocks of this toolbox are ...

-- i) a webform process to send sensitive data into the backend (using Django & SpiffWorkflow)
+- i) a webform process to send sensitive data to the backend (using Django & SpiffWorkflow)
 - ii) an unstructured data manager that transforms unstructured documents to structured tasks
 - iii) an AI assistant that employees forward tasks to (e.g. documentation)

 The webform process is a Django webapp that sends a webhook to a BPMN workflow.
-The workflow can then flexibly do various things (e.g. send emails to patient & insurer).
+The workflow can then flexibly do various things (e.g. send emails to patients & insurers).

-The unstructured data manager is a simple-to-understand BPMN workflow that takes in documents and creates tasks to complete out of them.
+The unstructured data manager is a simple-to-understand BPMN workflow that takes in documents and translates them into tasks.
-You connect your email address and all emails will be routed through the unstructured data manager.

 Eventually, we'll find a way how to deploy these orchestration components quickly.
 Once we've reached this stage, we'll approach newly started long-term care organisations to help them integrate our OS in infancy.

-### Stage 3: Set up healthcare organisations

-Once we have set up an operating system for healthcare organisations, we'll use it to set up our own organisation.
+We will also use it to set up our own healthcare organisations.
-We will set up Renard, an European healthcare organisation, that provides healthcare services.